farsinotare/farsinotare.github.io/_posts/2015-11-08-arduino-pro-mini.md

 <img src="/media/images/attami.png" />

-This board reminds a bit on the [Wattuino Nanite](http://www.watterott.com/en/Wattuino-Nanite85)
+This board reminds a bit on the [Wattuino Nanite](http://www.watterott.com/en/Wattuino-Nanite85) which is based on the [Nanite](https://github.com/cpldcpu/Nanite) design by Tim Böscke.
+However, that controller is so small, that it does run a special bootloader: [The Micronucleus](https://github.com/micronucleus/micronucleus) which is a bit larger than 1kByte.